 Welcome back to day 3 of the 12 Days of Christmas Blog Hop!
 Today, is all about snowmen crafts and I’m sharing a Snow Belly Snowman that was inspired by a vintage snowman ornament.

 Stop by every day from December first through the twelfth for new ideas you can use to make your season brighter!
-Here’s this year’s 12 Days of Christmas Schedule so you can stop by each day to see what’s new:
+Check out the list of host projects and the 12 Days of Christmas Blog Hop links below.

 Snow Belly Snowman